acurwen/System-Information/README.md

 Since I am only printing out the idle CPU amount for this section and not doing any math that requires me to isolate the idle CPU amount as an integer, I changed the `awk` statement to have a delineator of a comma instead of a space: `awk -F ',' '{print $4}'`

 This worked to isolate the idle CPU, however, when printing both the idle CPU and the entire CPU row from `top` to crosscheck, the values for idle CPU didn't always match.
-I took this to mean that since I'm outputting a snapshot of top (since it usually shows ongoing processes) that the idle CPU value might change between the script running each line of code (one line to show the full row and the next line to only print the idle CPU).
+I took this to mean that since I'm outputting a snapshot of top (since it usually shows ongoing activity) that the idle CPU value might change between the script running each line of code (one line to show the full row and the next line to only print the idle CPU).
 Or similarly, it could be that since I'm saving these "values" to variables, the variables are representing the snapshot of the information at the time the script is called.
 And because I use -b and -n as flags to capture a snapshot of the processes instead of a "real-time" output.

 ![image](https://github.com/user-attachments/assets/96f69385-dccf-4106-b582-944abd35ea3d)